 Another interesting addition is that the Jordanians have a PzKpfw IV near the town (as an early reinforcement).
 Historically, the Jordanians did have some of these German WWII tanks, although not necessarily within 20 minutes of this particular fight.

 The condensing of the scenario makes it another knife fight.
 As with the original board game version, the Israelis have superiority once they get all their equipment into the fight.
 For what it’s worth, I ended clearing the town completely, but gained only a marginal victory.
 I made some clearly stupid moves; exposing some halftracks to enemy anti-armor fire in one case and moving into artillery fire in two others.

 As I’ve said in many of previous comparisons, the Steel Panthers version tends to be the most “fun” of the options.
 For this battle, moving individual units and trying to seize an actual building representing the police fortress gives me the best experience playing this battle.
-The interpretation of the battle is probably the least realistic of the three options, but I’m not sure that accuracy is a feature of any of these simulations is entirely accurate.
+The interpretation of the battle is probably the least realistic of the three options, but I’m not sure that accuracy is a feature of any of these simulations.

 *While the hex scale is actually a factor of 5, the Steel Panthers scenarios often have a lot more hexes.